-- Deposit excess material above the 100- year floodplain, at a supervisor-approved site, and not within 75' of a stream, wetland, or riparian area.
-Follow Erosion Control Table in Appendix A. - Refuel and repair small pieces of equipment such as chainsaws, small generators, etc. at least 25' away from water bodies.
+- Deposit excess material above the 100- year floodplain, at a supervisorapproved site, and not within 75' of a stream, wetland, or riparian area.
+(See the Erosion Control Table for appropriate measures in Appendix A.) - Refuel and repair small pieces of equipment such as chainsaws, small generators, etc. at least 25' away from water bodies.
 Large equipment and vehicles should not be refueled or repaired within 150' of water bodies.
 Carry and maintain spill kits and equipment to ensure any leaks or spills are prevented from entering any waters of the State.